You won't be able to remember the type of vehicle that hits you.

 The doctor continues: "I think he will be fine, but because he was knocked unconscious and because he had concussion for 20 minutes, we need to be on the safe side.
 He must have cognitive rest."

 I start laughing like I've just heard the punchline of a very funny joke, but no one joins in so I stop.

 "He will get a headache soon.
-His files are being reorganised.
+His files are being reorganized.
 He needs complete cognitive rest.
-If he does not get complete cognitive rest this headache will last for six weeks.
-So that means, for two weeks – no reading, no TV, no internet, no emails.
-And if he has to do any of those things after a week, he should have a long break; so an hour on, an hour off.
+If he does not get complete cognitive rest, this headache will last for six weeks.
+So that means, for two weeks—no reading, no TV, no internet, no emails.
+And if he has to do any of those things after a week, he should have a long break.
+So an hour on, an hour off.

 Even though the goal is standing wide open, Maria heroically refuses to tap the ball in, by revealing to the doctor that this is usually how I behave when people try to engage me in conversation.